TobikoData/sqlmesh/docs/concepts/macros/macro_variables.md

 * start - The inclusive starting interval of a model run.
 * end - The inclusive end interval of a model run.
-* latest - The most recent date SQLMesh ran the model, determined from its [snapshot](../architecture/snapshots.md).
+* execution - The timestamp of when the execution started.

 Postfixes: